 The real rights of co-determination are particularly relevant.
 If these are not exercised, the decision taken is invalid.
 In the case of works councils this is, for example

 - participation in the drawing up of social plans,

-- Guidelines for recruitment and termination
+- guidelines on recruitment and dismissal,

-- Technical monitoring of behaviour and performance control
+- technical monitoring of behaviour and performance.

-When can a Works Council be Established?
+When can a Works Council be established?

 Elections in Work Councils